sahilseth/rfun/README.md

 > r-fun(ction):
 > attempt to make a **fun** cli for R

-Simple Utility providing CLI access to all R functions

-`rfun` is a small utility which wraps Rscript and provides access to **all** R functions from CLI.
+A small utility which wraps Rscript and provides access to **all** R functions from CLI.

 ## install: